-The 5 Best Investing Books for New Investors
+The 5 Best Investing Books for Beginners

 With time on their side, young investors can more easily withstand the ups and downs that come with investing.
 And with some education to help them invest wisely, they can have a better chance of seeing their retirement savings grow than by just relying on extra time.
 Whether you are a college student who wants to dive into this world or you’re simply curious and want to learn more, reading a book on investing is the best place to start.